I want to traverse an NxN grid diagonally in C++ but I am unable to find out the proper relationship or approach to do so,

 When you break down the logic into 2 steps, it becomes easy:

-A simple nested loop can do the trick, or rather 2 consecutive nested loop to account for what happens when reaching the main diagonal of the matrix.
+A simple nested loop can do the trick, or rather 2 consecutive nested loop to account for the change of direction taking place at the top left corner of the matrix.

 Matrix